Pawsey-Internships/pawsey-version-control/_episodes/16-access_tokens.md

 ![Generate new Token](../fig/generate-PAT.JPG)

-Click on 'generate new token' (you will be asked to re-enter your password), and add the following details: < on the subsequent page: >
+Click on 'generate new token' (you will be asked to re-enter your password), and add the following details:

 ![New PAT selection 1](../fig/PAT-sel-menu-1.png)
 ![New PAT selection 1](../fig/PAT-sel-menu-2.png)